Manga Helpers: These guys offer scanlations of comics that aren't available in the U.S., and it even has forums where you can talk with other fans.

 Authonomy: Run by HarperCollins, this is a site where serious authors can post fiction--preferably whole novels--and, through a rating system and promotion and whatnot, can end up getting it read by an editor at this major publisher.
 Skip the slush pile!

-Duotrope's Digest: a database of over 2000 current markets for short fiction, poetry, and novels/collections.
+Duotrope's Digest: A database of thousands of current markets for short fiction, poetry, and novels/collections.